Xingqing, Yinchuan

 Xingqing District (兴庆区 (興慶區, Xīngqìng Qū, Hsin-ch’ing Ch’ü), Xiao'erjing: ثٍْٿٍْ ٿِيُوِ) is one of three urban districts of the prefecture-level city of Yinchuan, the capital of Ningxia Hui Autonomous Region, Northwest China, bordering Inner Mongolia to the east.
-It has a total area of 757.6 km2, and, according to the 2010 China Census, a population of 678,306 people.
+It has a total area of 757.6 km2, and, according to the 2010 China Census, a population of 678,306 people, 85,000 of which are of the Hui nationality.

+Xingqing District is the political, economic, scientific, cultural, financial, and commercial center of Yinchuan.
+The district government is located on East Beijing Road.
 The 2023 Yinchuan gas explosion occurred in the district.

-Characteristics

-Xingqing District is the political, economic, scientific, cultural, financial, and commercial center of Yinchuan, the capital city of Ningxia Hui Autonomous Region.
-The district administers two villages and two towns.
-The many Hans live in the district, approximately 85,000 of its residents are of the Hui nationality.
-The district government is located on East Beijing Road, and the district's postal code is 750004.

 Administrative divisions

 Xingqing District is divided into 11 subdistricts, 2 towns and 2 townships: